Crell/Serde/README.md

 For more on scopes, see the [AttributeUtils](https://github.com/CrellAttributeUtils#Scopes) documentation.

+### Validation with `#[PostLoad]`

+It is important to note that when deserializing, `__construct()` is not called at all.
+That means any validation present in the constructor will not be run on deserialization.

+Instead, Serde will look for any method or methods that have a `#[\Crell\Serde\Attributes\PostLoad]` attribute on them.
+This attribute takes no arguments other than scopes.
+After an object is populated, any `PostLoad` methods will be invoked with no arguments in lexical order.
+The main use case for this feature is validation, in which case the method should throw an exception if the populated data is invalid in some way.
+(For instance, some integer must be positive.)

+The visibilty of the method is irrelevant.
+Serde will call `public`, `private`, or `protected` methods the same.
+Note, however, that a `private` method in a parent class of the class being deserialized to will not get called, as it is not accessible to PHP from that scope.

 ## Extending Serde

 Internally, Serde has five types of extensions that work in concert to produce a serialized or deserialized product.